edwardxu0/octopus/README.md

 # [The OCTOPUS Framework]Training for Verification: Increasing Neuron Stability to Scale DNN Verification
 Oh-Crazy Training-Oriented Provable Unified System(OCTOPUS) for DNN verification, is a framework that allows training neural networks for faster verification, as defined in the [Training for Verification: Increasing Neuron Stability to Scale DNN Verification](link_to_paper_to_be_added) paper.
-The OCTOPUS framework receives incremental updates and is hosted at: [https://github.com/edwardxu0/octopus](https://github.com/edwardxu0/octopus).
+The purpose of this research artifact is to demonstrate the functionality of the proposed methods described in the paper and to replicate the evaluation results presented in the paper.
+This artifact contains 1)guidelines on installing the OCTOPUS framework with scripts; 2)a tutorial on training an example neural network with stabilizers enabled and verifying the resulting network over robustness property; 3)instructions and scripts to fully replicate the research results from scratch; and 4)scripts to generate the plots and tables used in the paper and appendix.
+The tool is written in the Python language.
+We expect users to be familiar with the Python language, neural network training, and neural network verification.

 ## 1. Overview
 ### 1.1 TL;DR